Home » Blog » Blog » Retail Sales » How To Increase Your Merchandise Turnover

 By organizing your merchandise into categories, you can be sure you have filled the roles necessary to be profitable.

-1. Keep your best-sellers in stock by monitoring your POS category reports.
-Find the top five sellers within each category every week, and balance to outstanding orders.
+1. Keep your best-sellers in stock.
+Find the top five sellers within each category every week, and balance total inventory to outstanding orders.

-3. Come up with an optimal level of merchandise based on your POS reports, your merchandise turn and profitability; then create your open to buy and buy to fill.
+3. Create an optimal level of merchandise based on your POS reports, your merchandise turn and profitability; then create your open to buy and buy to fill.
+This is often referred to number of days sales of inventory; then create your open to buy, calculate inventory, and buy to fill.
 This can be tricky if a category has very high and/or low-priced items; so in that case, split the category.

 4. Watch your expected delivery dates.
 If you ordered merchandise meant to go together, remember to keep it together.
 You don’t want its first appearance to be diluted.
 Later, the few items that may be left can be grouped with new arrivals to give them a new look.
 For example, if you ordered holiday candles from one vendor, mugs from another, and teas from another, wait for them all to arrive.
-Don’t put the candles out first by themselves and lose the potential add-on sale.
+It may crimp your cash flow but don't put the candles out first by themselves and lose the potential add-on sale.
 In those circumstances, simply taking a digital picture when you purchase them will serve as a reminder.